Deep Historical Borrowing Framework to Prospectively and Simultaneously Synthesize Control Information in Confirmatory Clinical Trials with Multiple Endpoints: A DNN-based historical borrowing framework

-In Algorithm \ref{alg_approx}, we utilize DNN to construct a mapping function $F_S(\boldsymbol{M}; \widehat{\boldsymbol{\phi}})$ to predict $\boldsymbol{S}$ in (\ref{equ:bay_interest}) based on input data $\boldsymbol{M}$, where $\boldsymbol{M} = \left\{\boldsymbol{R}^{(c)}_N, \boldsymbol{R}^{(t)}_N\right\}$ and $\widehat{\boldsymbol{\phi}}$ are the estimated parameters in DNN.
-In Step 2, we perform cross-validation to select a proper DNN structure.
-By increasing the number of layers and number of nodes in DNN, the empirical MSE from the training dataset usually decreases, but the validation MSE may increase.
-Then we implement certain regulation approaches, for example dropout techniques, on the over-saturated DNN structure to decrease validation MSE while keeping the training MSE below a certain tolerance, for example $10^{-3}$.
-Several structures around this sub-optimal structure are added to the candidate pool for cross-validation.
-The final DNN structure is selected as the one with the smallest validation error and is utilized in Step 3 to get the predictive DNN $\widehat{\boldsymbol{S}} = F_S(\boldsymbol{M}; \widehat{\boldsymbol{\phi}})$.
+In Step 2, we perform cross-validation with $80\%$ as the training data and the remaining $20\%$ as the validation data to select a proper DNN structure and other hyperparameters \citep{goodfellow2016deep}.
+By increasing the number of hidden layers $H_l$, the number of nodes $H_n$ in DNN and the number of training epochs $H_e$, the empirical MSE from the training dataset usually decreases, but the validation MSE may increase.
+We then apply regulation approaches to increase the generalizability of the model while keeping the training MSE below a certain tolerance, say $10^{-3}$.
+The regulation approaches include the dropout technique which randomly sets a number of nodes as zeros during training with a dropout rate $H_d$, and the mini-batch approach which stochastically selects a small batch of data with batch size $H_b$ in computing the gradient in the optimization algorithm.
+Several structures around this sub-optimal structure are added to the candidate pool for cross-validation \citep{goodfellow2016deep, zhan2020optimizing}.
+The final DNN structure is selected as the one with the smallest validation error and is utilized in Step 3 to obtain the estimated posterior probability $\widehat{\boldsymbol{S}}$ by $\widehat{\boldsymbol{S}} = F_S(\boldsymbol{M}; \widehat{\boldsymbol{\phi}})$.
+This selected structure is also used for DNN $F_P$ introduced next and for DNNs to estimate critical values in the next section.
+One can implement this structure selection process when training other DNNs.
+Since output $\boldsymbol{S}$ is continuous, we use the MSE loss in training the DNN.
+The estimated posterior probability $\widehat{\boldsymbol{S}}$ is further truncated within $0$ and $1$.
+The same loss function is used for approximating posterior means of control response rates and for approximating critical values discussed later.
+On the implementation of DNN, interested readers can refer to \cite{Chollet} and our shared R code with link provided in the Supplementary Materials for more details.